Mehrauli Archaeological Park in Delhi (India) is a world heritage site with time ravaged monuments from the 10th century to the British era.

 Travel Tips to Mehrauli Archaeological Park

-The opening and closing time of Mehrauli Archaeological Park.
+The opening and closing time of the Mehrauli Archaeological Park.

 The gates of Mehrauli Archaeological Park opens at 6 o clock in the morning but the gates to monuments open around 8 or 9 am.